 Duct Tape Dreams

-Meant for protection—
+Meant for protection —

 a mask to disappear,

-to move unseen—
+to move unseen —

-a quiet dance in pain.
+a slow dance in pain.

-Because survival learns fast.
+Survival learns fast.

 Getting by?